-After releasing a 400-page report [text, PDF] from a panel of independent experts, the OAS will be turning over its findings to the International Criminal Court (ICC) [official website) to aid in an investigation of Venezuela [preliminary examination webpage] for government sanctioned crimes.
+After releasing a 400-page report [text, PDF] from a panel of independent experts, the OAS will be turning over its findings to the International Criminal Court (ICC) [official website) to aid in an <a href="investigation of Venezuela [preliminary examination webpage] for government sanctioned crimes.

 The panel uncovered information about the widespread governmental wrongdoing including supporting murder, false imprisonment, torture, sexual violence including rape, and enforced disappearance.
 OAS notes these crimes are part of a plan to censor and abolish the political opposition in the country.